Cleaning and Storing Window Blinds

 Blinds Made of Metal or Vinyl

-Metal or vinyl blinds can stand being washed in water.
-If rubbing down individual slats with a bit of vinegar diluted in water doesn’t work (vinegar helps break down grease and dirt without removing paint), remove the blinds from the windows and give them a more thorough scrubbing in the sun or in a bathtub that has been lined with a towel.
+Sometimes your blinds might require more than just a simple dusting.
+Metal or vinyl blinds can manage being washed in water.
+If rubbing down individual slats with a bit of vinegar diluted in water does not work, remove the blinds from the windows and give them a more thorough scrubbing in the sun or in a bathtub that has been lined with a towel.
 Sturdy metal blinds can also be gently rinsed with a hose.
-It’s generally not effective or desirable to completely soak metal or vinyl blinds in water for more than a couple minutes.
+It is generally not effective or desirable to completely soak metal or vinyl blinds in water for more than a couple minutes.

 Wooden blinds should never be soaked in water as this can warp them.
-Use a glove or duster to remove the worst of the dust and dirt.
-If the blinds still need to be washed, use a damp cloth (vinegar and water works here) and gently rub each slat clean.
-Finish up by drying each slat with a clean towel to prevent warping.
+Use a glove, duster, or microfiber cloth to remove the worst of the dust and dirt.
+If the blinds still need to be washed, use a damp cloth with a half water half vinegar mixture and gently rub each slat clean.
+Finish by drying each slat with a clean towel to prevent warping.

 Check at your local hardware or home improvement store to find dusters specifically made for ceiling fan blades.
 These dusters wipe both the top and bottom of the blade simultaneously, saving you time.
-If the blades are really dirty, you can use a little vinegar-water to wipe them down by hand, even if they are made of rattan or wicker.
+An old pillowcase will also work if you do not have access to a duster.
+Put the fan blade inside the case like you would a pillow and wipe both sides.
+It keeps any dust from falling off the fan, making clean up a snap.
+If the blades are dirty, you can use a little vinegar-water to wipe them down by hand, even if they are made of rattan or wicker.
 Just be gentle not to bend the blade out of position or soak it too much.

 If you are moving to a new house and want to take your blinds with you, first make sure that they are of standard size.
-Custom-cut or custom-made blinds for windows that are larger or smaller than standard size should probably stay with the house.
+Custom-cut or custom-made blinds for windows that are larger or smaller than standard size should stay with the house.
 Otherwise, carefully remove the hardware from each set of blinds and store it in a plastic baggie, attaching the baggie to the blinds to keep everything together.
 Wrap each set of blinds in towels or blankets to keep them protected against scratches and dings.
+If you are storing your blinds furniture wrap is also a useful tool to keep your blinds safe, secure, and free from dust.

-Value Store It offers quality self-storage units in multiple locations throughout Florida, New York, and Connecticut.
-We’re ready to help you identify the right storage unit for your possessions—whether you’re moving, need temporary storage, or just want to get some things out from under foot.
-Visit our Home page to get started today.
+If you are looking for self-storage, Value Store It offers quality self-storage units in multiple locations throughout Florida, and Connecticut.
+We are ready to help find you the right unit for all your storage needs.
+Whether you are moving, need temporary storage, or just want to get things out from under foot.
+Visit our Storage Solutions page to get started today.